Pranit5895/CPP-Programming/README.md

 Speed - Like C programming, the performance of optimized C++ code is exceptional.
 Object-oriented - C++ allows you to divide complex problems into smaller sets by using objects.

+# Turbo C++
+Turbo C++ is a discontinued C++ compiler and integrated development environment originally from Borland.
+It was designed as a home and hobbyist counterpart for Borland C++.
+As the developer focused more on professional programming tools, later Turbo C++ products were made as scaled down versions of its professional compilers.